 It’s thought that part of the reason camel milk is tolerable for people with a CMA may be the absence of a major allergen found in cow milk – namely beta-lactoglobulin.

 *Note: The findings above are very promising for those living with a cow milk allergy, but it’s important to remember that in both studies some children with CMA were allergic to camel milk as well.
 Therefore camel milk is not a solution for everybody with a CMA.
-Please consult a physician before trying camel milk if you are allergic to cow milk.
+Please consult a physician before trying this if you are allergic to cow milk.